VSCodeVim/Vim/ROADMAP.md

 :white_check_mark: - command done

+:white_check_mark: :star: - command done with VS Code specific customization

-:warning: - command partially implemented
+:warning: - some variations of the command are not supported

+:running: work in progress

 :arrow_down: - command is low priority; open an issue (or thumbs up the relevant issue) if you want to see it sooner